DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

       ],
       ...
       "ver": "2.0"
     }
     ```

     Verify:
+    - *aud*: should be your CLIENT_ID
-    - *email* : should be present.
+    - *email*: should be present.
 Otherwise you should verify the creation of your user and fill the Email field.
-    - * : should be present.
-Otherwise you should verify the creation of your user and fill the Email field.
+    - *groups*: should contain your GROUP_ID
-    - *ver* : should be 2.0.
+    - *iss*: should end with 2.0.
 Otherwise you should verify the previous step **Manifest change**
-    - *aud* : should be your CLIENT_ID
-    - *iss* : should end with 2.0.
+    - *ver*: should be 2.0.
 Otherwise you should verify the previous step **Manifest change**

-  > If this command failed, try to log in to the [Azure Portal](https://portal.azure.com/).
+  > If this command failed, try to log in to the [Azure portal](https://portal.azure.com/).
 You may have to enable 2FA and/or change the password for the first time.

 # Deploy ODM on a container configured with Azure AD (Part 2)